SilverMarcs/anysphere-modern/README.md

 </div>

-This theme is a reinterpretation of the default cursor editor theme, blending nostalgia with modern design elements.
+This theme is a reinterpretation of the default cursor editor theme, Anysphere, with modern design elements.

 ## Overview

-The Modern Cursor Editor Theme brings a fresh look to the classic cursor editor interface, providing users with a familiar yet updated experience.
+The Anysphere Modern theme brings a fresh look to Visual Studio Code interface, providing users with a familiar yet updated experience.
 With sleek visuals and intuitive controls, this theme enhances productivity and aesthetics.

 ## Key Features